am4u/BuilderGenerator2/README.md

 new MyBuilder().WithValuesFrom(anotherObject)
 ```

-For more complete documentation, please see the [documentation site](https://melgrubb.github.io/BuilderGenerator/) or the raw [documentation source](https://github.com/MelGrubb/BuilderGenerator/blob/main/docs/index.md).

 ## Installation ##

 BuilderGenerator2 is installed as an analyzer via a NuGet package - for more info on how to install/add this package to your solution: [am4u.BuilderGenerator](https://www.nuget.org/packages/am4u.BuilderGenerator/)